magicprotoss/q2-usearch/README.md

 program for many researchers to process amplicon sequencing data (Including us🙈).
-We originally wrote this plug-in for internal use, now with [USEARCH](https://drive5.com/usearch/)'s conversion to open-source software on the horizon, we decided to publish this plug-in for the community
+We originally wrote this plug-in for internal use, now with [USEARCH](https://drive5.com/usearch/)'s conversion to open-source software, we decided to publish this plug-in for the community

 Here are the pipelines this plug-in (plan to) integrate into [QIIME2](https://qiime2.org/):